 GLENN BULLOCK started in the FDNY in 1995 and was assigned to Engine Company 236 in East New York Brooklyn.
 He transfered to Rescue Company 1 in 2000 and retired in 2013.
 Glenn has also been a volunteer with the East Quogue Fire Departmen on Long Island since 1986.
 He is also NYS Fire Instructor I and a Deputy Chief Instructor at the Suffolk County Fire Academy.

-TOM GIES is a 13 year member of the FDNY and is assigned to Hook and Ladder Company 147 in the Flatbush section of Brooklyn.
-Tom started his fire service career 16 years ago as a Volunteer with the Merrick Fire Department on Long Island where he rose to the rank of current Chief of Department.
+THOMAS GIES is a 14 year member of the FDNY and is assigned to Hook and Ladder Company 147 in the Flatbush section of Brooklyn.
+Tom started his fire service career 18 years ago as a Volunteer with the Merrick Fire Department on Long Island where he rose to the rank of current Chief of Department.
+He has a Bachelor's Degree in Fire Service Administration from John Jay College and has been a certifed New York State Paramedic for over 12 years.

 GEORGE KRANT has 28 years in the fire service where he rose through the ranks to Chief of Department of the Wantagh Fire Department on Long Island, NY and is currently a Commissioner.
-George has 24 years with the NYPD with 16 years with the Departments Emergency Service Unit (ESU).
-George is assigned to ESS Squad 7 in East New York, Brooklyn.
-He is an Instructor with the NYPD ESU specialized training school.
-He is also a Rescue Specialist for the last 12 years on FEMA NYTF-1 USAR.
+George recently retired with 24 years from the NYPD with 16 years with the Departments Emergency Service Unit (ESU).
+George was assigned to ESS Squad 7 in East New York, Brooklyn and was an Instructor with the NYPD ESU specialized training school.
+He also served as a Rescue Specialist for the last 12 years on FEMA NYTF-1 USAR.